tasvibhalani/Snake-game-in-C-/README.md

    - `spawnFruit()`: Randomly places a new fruit ensuring it does not spawn inside the snake’s body.
    - `isGameOver()`: Returns whether the game has ended.
    - `PlayGameOverSound()`: Plays a beep sound when the game ends.
-   - `ShowGameOverScreen()`: Displays the game-over message and final score.
+   - `ShowGameOverScreen()`: Displays the game-over message and final score as well as the high score.

 ### 3. **Main Game Loop (`main()`)**
    - Creates an instance of `SnakeGame`.